lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 #### Donougher: Take Care in Censuring

+##### Caiaphas … Draco … Trimalchio … Tiberius:
+Caiaphas was the Jewish high priest who presided over the court that sought evidence against Christ in order to put him to death (Matthew 26:57–68).
+He appears in medieval passion plays dressed as a bishop.
+Draco, the Athenian legislator of the seventh century BC, established a legal code that was considered particularly harsh, with the death penalty prescribed for even minor offences – hence the term ‘draconian’.
+A debauched parvenu of immense wealth and no morals, Trimalchio is a character in the satirical novel *Satyricon* by the first-century-AD Latin author Petronius.
+The Roman emperor Tiberius (42 BC–AD 37) is portrayed by the historian Tacitus (56–117) as crafty, cruel, licentious and unprincipled.

 #### Rose/Madden: Precautions to Take in Laying Blame

 ##### Caiaphas as bishop … Tiberius as emperor: